Are Cicadas Locusts? The short answer is NO. However, in the U.S.A. we’ve been calling cicadas “locusts” for hundreds of years.

 Gene Kritsky’s book Periodical Cicadas: The Plague and the Puzzle provides a chronology and historical texts of people referring to cicadas as “locusts”.
 Consider this quote from Pehr Kalm from 1756:

-By the Engishmen here they are called Locusts and by the Swedes living here they have gotten the name Grasshoppers.
-In Latin they could be called Cicada.
+By the Englishmen here they are called Locusts and by the Swedes living here, they have gotten the name Grasshoppers.
+In Latin, they could be called Cicada.

 Cicadas are indeed not Locusts, Grasshoppers or Flies.

 Take a look that the illustration of a true locust below.
 You’ll notice the true locusts have HUGE rear legs for hopping, long antennae, and relatively long bodies.
 True locusts chew the plants they consume, while Magicicadas suck fluids from trees.

 |Giant hind legs for jumping

 |Hind legs about the same size as other legs; great for climbing and perching.

 |Everything green they can find to eat

 |They’re in your town